paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 When **Galapagos Dive Academy** clients hold a PADI Advanced Open Water qualification or higher and have at minimum 25 logged dives, (or have amassed a comparable level of knowledge and experience) we collaborate with the best of the other scuba operators in town to widen the variety of sites that can be visited.
 This ensures that our customers can experience the full breadth of the underwater world in the Galapagos as they explore our legendary archipelago.

 If you were to dive with any one third party operator you would be tied to their weekly dive itinerary, as laid down by the National Park Authority.
-However, by having us organize your schedule across a combination of the best operators, you get the best of dive experiences tailored to meet your personal dive aspirations
+However, by having us organize your schedule across a combination of the best operators, you get the best of dive experiences tailored to meet your personal dive aspirations.

 *Please be aware that diving the island’s more remote sites requires longer travel times.
 The two model itineraries set out below highlight the basics involved:*